• Follow Us:

 For someone who’s recovering from addiction, getting together with friends and family might seem like a minefield, filled with constant triggers that make maintaining sobriety more difficult.
 But this doesn’t always have to be the case.

-Recognize the Importance of Bonding
+How to recognize the Importance of Bonding

 People who suffer from addiction frequently have negative interpersonal experiences that are hard to let go.
 Consequently, they may opt to not engage with people, not know how to engage, or fear the results of getting too close to anyone.